 Let’s be honest: public transportation has never made for a compelling commute.
 Whether it’s an hour-long train ride or a quick ride on a crowded bus, it’s just never as comfortable or seamless as we want it to be.
-This is why it's prime time to invest in a bike, so we're rounding up the best bikes for city riding to make your commute more of a breeze.
+This is why it's prime time to invest in a city bike that's ideal for commuting, so we're rounding up the best ones that will make your to-and-fro time a breeze.

-The convenient mode of transportation and fitness is a health pillar in Blue Zones, or the areas around the world where people live longer than the average life expectancy.
+Biking is a convenient mode of transportation and a great workout.
+Fitness is one of the health pillars in Blue Zones, or the areas around the world where people live longer than the average life expectancy.
 "The bicycle gives people an easy, competitive lift at nearly zero cost, providing affordable adventures, a more intimate view of street spaces, and more interaction with one’s community leading to broadening social connections," says Dan Burden, Blue Zones' director of innovation and inspiration.
 He adds that biking can help to boost the immune system, and "connects a person to the calming effects of a nature bath."
 Plus it's a low-impact form of cardio.

 It’s also worth noting that State Bicycle Co is supporting the #25MilesForJustice campaign, calling on riders to log 25 miles in memory of George Floyd and donate to the NAACP Legal Defense Fund.

 This new direct-to-consumer bike line is made all the more attractive by the fact that there’s effectively no wait time—considering that most other two-wheeled options are sold out or on backorder, the Charge becomes even more desirable.
 The City Bike is likely the best option for most riders, and is ideal for on-roading to your office.
-The bike assembles in less than 20 minutes and is capable of getting you 50 miles on a single charge, and all for less than $1500.
-Riders as petite as 5’1 and as tall as 6’0 can ride comfortably on the frame, though my 6’2 partner has also managed nicely.
+The bike assembles in less than 20 minutes and is capable of getting you 50 miles on a single charge, and all for less than $1,500.
+Riders as petite as 5’1” and as tall as six feet can ride comfortably on the frame, though my 6’2” partner has also managed nicely.
 The folding handlebars and pedals also help with easy storage, especially in cramped city apartments.

 Loading More Posts...